xoxfaby/BetterUI/Thunderstore/README.md

  - Internal Change: More stringbuilder stuff

 #### v1.6.7
- - Addition: ADded config file to entirely disable modcomponents ( these are the big internal parts the mod is split into )
+ - Addition: Added config file to entirely disable modcomponents ( these are the big internal parts the mod is split into )
  - Internal Change: Stopped using the ror2 built in sharedStringBuilder because some mods seem to be misuing it and bug out.

 #### v1.6.6